NocturnusCoder/NocturnusCoder/README.md

 - 👋 Hi, I’m @NocturnusCoder
-- 👀 I’m interested in html, CSS, JS, and Web3
+- 👀 I’m interested in Web3 and mainly security !!!
-- 🌱 I’m currently learning Javascript and solidity
+- 🌱 I’m currently learning Solidity and EVM
-- 💞️ I’m looking to collaborate on open source projects

 <!---
 NocturnusCoder/NocturnusCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.